College Search

 Do all students in this program enroll in at least one inclusive college/university course for credit or audit each semester?
 Yes

-Credential(s) students earn upon completing the program: Broward College Professional Service Certificate
+Credential(s) students earn upon completing the program: Professional Services Certificate

 Is the credential approved by the college/university?
 Awarded by program, not officially recognized by the IHE